 What is Bi-directional static load testing?

 The Bi-Directional Static Load Test (BDSLT) method is described in ASTM D8169/D8169M-18.
-The method was perfected over the last two decades by a company which at the time employed LTC’s founders.
+LTC’s founders were the part of the team that perfected the method over the last two decades.
 BDSLT utilizes one or more sacrificial high precision hydraulic jacks configured into a load test assembly (LTA), pre-installed into the designated test foundation element.
 The cylinders are designed to have an extremely linear relationship between pressure and load, even under tilting conditions which can occur during the test.
 LTC designs and fabricates our own made-in-the-USA precision hydraulic jacks that we calibrate ourselves to full scale, with pressure vs. load linearity R-squared values of 0.999 or greater.

 In the field, the LTA is mechanically connected to a reinforced steel cage or beam to lock it in place within the foundation.
 Once the foundation element concrete or grout attains sufficient strength (usually after a week and to around 3,000 to 4,000 psi) the load test is performed.